 The soil in the study area is mainly of the Grenville soil series with a small pocket of Farmington series soils in the southeast corner, and a small pocket of Lyons series soils in the northeast (Map 5).
 The Grenville soil series is developed from morainic material that is underlain predominantly by limestone of the Black River Formation in Stormont County.
 The underlying topography is undulating to slightly rolling.
 Natural vegetation in this soil series includes sugar maple, beech, ash, and some elm.
 General farming and dairying are successful in this soil as corn, alfalfa, clover, and small grains thrive in this soil type, however the stoniness can hinder cultivation in the Bouldery Phase.
-Farmington soils are essentially non-arable and occur in the form of small pieces of land, found commonly in the rock outcrop areas adjacent to the Ottawa
+Farmington soils are essentially non-arable and occur in the form of small pieces of land, found commonly in the rock outcrop areas adjacent to the Ottawa River.

-River.
 The Lyons series is a poorly draining, moderately stony loam developed on nearly level surfaces (Hoffman et al. 1967).

-The sufficial geology of the study area is a massive well-laminated clay in the western portion and a Paleozoic bedrock in the eastern portion (Map 5).
+The surficial geology of the study area is a massive well-laminated clay in the western portion and a Paleozoic bedrock in the eastern portion (Map 5).
 The clay is a foreshore/basinal glaciomarine marine deposit from the Quaternary (Champlain Sea) period.
 It is composed of clay, silty clay and silt, commonly calcareous and fossiliferous.
 It is locally overlain by thin sands.
 Upper parts are generally mottled or laminated reddish brown and bluish grey and may contain lenses and pockets of sand.
 Paleozoic bedrock is composed of limestone, dolomite, sandstone, and shale.
 It is relatively flat lying; mainly occurring as bare, tabular outcrops; and includes areas thinly veneered by unconsolidated Quaternary sediments up to 1 m thick.

 There are drainage ditches along the western and southern edges of the study area, and a small retention pond to the south.
-Natural sources of water nearby include a wetland to the north of the study area.
+Natural sources of water nearby include mapped a wetlands to the north of the study area (Map 1 and Map 4).
+Generally, the area is low-lying and has large patches that area permanently wet.